mmitropolitsky/SpringBootArchitecture/README.md

 # Stakeholders

 The stakeholders of Spring Boot are described in *Table 1*.
-Categories used are according to the stakeholder types described by Rozanski & Woods (2012) [1].
-Production engineers are excluded as it seems not relevant for this project.
-In the [Other stakeholders](#other-stakeholders) section, we have identified people and organizations that we thought are interesting in the context of the Spring Boot project.
+Categories used correspond to the stakeholder types described by Rozanski & Woods (2012) [2].
+In the [Other stakeholders](#other-stakeholders) section, we have identified additional people and organizations concerned with the Spring Boot project.

 <table>
   <tr>